 Nowadays, customers and more specifically, the data attached to them are the basis of the success of the different departments of a company.
 Although most managers, marketers, analysts and sales are aware of this fact, only 3% of all business data meets basic quality standards.

-In 2016, in the United States alone, the annual cost of poor data quality resulted in a $3.1 billion losses.
+In the United States alone, the annual cost of poor data quality resulted in a $3.1 billion losses.
 It represents an alarming amount, especially considering the fact that we all routinely process data.
-In fact, 75% of companies think that inaccurate data prevent them from providing a good customer experience.

 Some non-financial impacts that are often overlooked include: